awsdocs/aws-certificate-user-guide/doc_source/troubleshooting-DNS-validation.md

 To receive validation mail for an \.IO domain, make sure that you have one of the preceding five email accounts enabled\.
 If you do not, you will not receive validation email and you will not be issued an ACM certificate\.

 **Note**
 We recommend that you use DNS validation rather than email validation\.
-For more information, see [Option 1: DNS validationDNS validation](dns-validation.md)\.
+For more information, see [DNS validationDNS validation](dns-validation.md)\.

 ## ACM Console does not display "Create record in Route 53" button<a name="troubleshooting-route53-1"></a>

-If you select Amazon Route 53 as your DNS provider, AWS Certificate Manager can interact directly with it to validation your domain ownership\.
+If you select Amazon Route 53 as your DNS provider, AWS Certificate Manager can interact directly with it to validate your domain ownership\.
 Under some circumstances, the console's **Create record in Route 53** button may not be available when you expect it\.
 If this happens, check for the following possible causes\.
 + On the **Validation** page, you did not click the down\-arrow next to your domain name\.
 + You are not using Route 53 as your DNS provider\.
 + You are logged into ACM and Route 53 through different accounts\.